pedroAkiraDanno/C2/memory_malloc/README.md

 # Create a consume Large Memory in C

-Program to Create a Consume Large Memory in the System in C
+Program to Create a Consume Large Memory in the System amd Test Memorys in C